-The Health Board's CRR contains significant operational risks to the delivery of health care in the here and now and is reported to every other Board meeting.
-Each risk has been mapped to a Board level Committee to provide assurance to the Board, through their update report, on the management of these risks.
+The health board's CRR contains significant operational risks to the delivery of health care in the here and now and is reported to every other board meeting.
+Each risk has been mapped to a board level committee to provide assurance to the board, through its update report, on the management of these risks.